MatAtBread/nodent/README.md

-	--quick      	Don't target a specific execute time, just run each test once --nogenerators 	Performance test syntax transformations only, not generators --genonly	 	Only run the performance tests for generator mode --engine		Performance test the underlying engine's support for async and await (e.g. Chrome v53 with flags) --syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests
+	--quick      	Don't target a specific execute time, just run each test once --nogenerators 	Performance test syntax transformations only, not generators --genonly	 	Only run the performance tests for generator mode --noengine		Performance test the underlying engine's support for async and await (e.g. Chrome v53, node.js v7 with flags) --syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests
 	--forceStrict	Run the tests with a 'use strict' inserted at the top of every test file